sredleaf-prog/purrfectly-groomed-servicenow/README.md

 fundamentals, core configuration, process automation (business rules, client scripts, UI policies), the Service Catalog, workflows, and Service Portal customization.

 ## Notes

+This was a training-program capstone built in a sandbox ServiceNow instance; it is not a live/production application.

+## Notes